-My school had a visit from a CIEE representative to talk to our students about the program opportunities.
+A few years ago my high school had a visit from a CIEE representative to talk to our students about the program opportunities.
 Two of my students got full and nearly full scholarships and traveled to Chile and Morocco.
 I was so impressed by their experiences that I decided to apply the next year to be a Program Leader.

 Applying and Interviewing

 The Program Leader Application opens in the late fall.
 Obviously, the earlier you apply the better chance you have of being hired.
-There are three different types of programs, and the requirements for each vary slightly:
+There are two different types of programs, and the requirements for each vary slightly:

-Language and Culture: This is program type makes up the biggest group, as there are programs in seven languages (some in multiple countries) Spanish, French, German, Italian, Japanese, Chinese and Arabic.
+Language and Culture: This is program type makes up the biggest group of participants, as there are programs in seven languages (some in multiple countries) Spanish, French, German, Italian, Japanese, Chinese and Arabic.
 Program Leader applicants for these programs must be current language teachers and fluent in the language.
 Ideally they would also be familiar with the city and country of the site they apply for, although it does not always work out this way.
 All programs are 4 weeks long.

 Global Themes: These 3-week programs are for community service and cultural learning.
 They each have a theme such as conservation or the arts.
 Program Leader (PL) applicants do not need to know the language, but again, familiarity with the language and culture would be a huge advantage because you may need to talk to host families and community members.
 Based around a theme that ranges from the arts to queer activism to global entrepreneurship, Global Discovery programs are for applicants that have knowledge in a specific subject.
 Are you a science teacher?
 You could apply for wildlife conversation in Australia or Botswana.
 Music teacher?
 Check out K-pop immersion in Seoul.